Methodology · v2026.1

 ACCUMULATION INTENSIFICATION PEAK DELOAD W1W2 W3W4 W5W6 W7W8 INTENSITY VOLUME

-Fig. 01 — Schematic of a block-periodized mesocycle.
+Fig. 01 — Schematic of a block-periodized mesocycle (compact 8-week example shown; actual cycles run 9–15 weeks).
 Volume (area) descends as intensity (line) ascends toward peak.
 Deload terminates the block with a sharp drop in both.
-Conceptual illustration after Issurin (2010).
+Conceptual illustration of the four-phase strength-training adaptation, after Issurin (2010) and Plisk & Stone (2003).

 Primary source